Understanding Cape Town

 TERMS & CONDITIONS

-Guests participate in all IkapaPlaces tours at their own risk.
-Neither IkapaPlaces, nor its guides, accept any responsibility whatsoever for any injury, accident or death that may occur while participating in an IkapaPlaces tour, whether in a public or a private space.
+Guests participate in all LocalPlaces tours at their own risk.
+Neither LocalPlaces, nor its guides, accept any responsibility whatsoever for any injury, accident or death that may occur while participating in an LocalPlaces tour, whether in a public or a private space.

 A tour booking is only secured upon payment.